-There’s nothing like a fruit tree in the landscape to delight the eyes and nose with a show of springtime blossoms—and delight the taste buds with a summer harvest of fruit.
-That’s why we’ve chosen the top five fruit trees for backyard orchards that will grow almost anywhere.
+Plant a few top fruit trees for backyard orchards on your property, and your taste buds will thank you.
+There is nothing quite like fruit trees in the landscape to delight the eyes and nose with springtime blossoms.
+And there’s nothing a wonderful as biting into freshly picked homegrown apple or peach.
+That’s why we’ve chosen the top fruit trees for backyard orchards that will grow almost anywhere.

 Selecting the right kind of fruit tree to grow in a landscape comes down to two main factors: the varieties of trees that grow well in your area and your own personal taste.

 According to Ed Laivo, fruit tree specialist for Natural Hills Nursery, the top fruit trees described below have proven to be dependable growers in the widest range of climates and are better than others when it comes to consistent fruit production and flavor of the fruit.